rates of change

 where d = distance, t = time, R = rate and V = velocity.
 This is just a specific example of a rate because distance (d) is the change in position, ΔX.

 How do I calculate a rate?

 In 1892, the terminus of Nisqually Glacier, on the southern side of Mt.
 Rainier in Washington, was located 40 meters above the current position of the Nisqually river bridge.
 In 1951, the terminus was located 790 m above the bridge.
 Calculate Nisqually Glacier's rate of retreat from the bridge (in m per year) between 1892 and 1951.

 The steps to answer this question are:

 - Calculate ΔX and Δt to determine the change in the variable(s).
-In the glacier problem, there are two variables that change - position (ΔX) and time (Δt).

 - Calculate the rate using ΔX and Δt.

 - Check to see what the units on your final number should be.